Social Identity Theory

 o Gender: Males and Females

 Social Identity Theory Outline

-Social identity theory was developed by Henri Tajfel and John Turner in 1979.
-Tajfel and Turner proposed that there are three mental processes involved in evaluating others as “us” or “them” (i.e. “in-group” and “out-group”.
+Tajfel and Turner (1979) proposed that there are three mental processes involved in evaluating others as “us” or “them” (i.e. “in-group” and “out-group”.
 These take place in a particular order.

 The first is categorization.
 We categorize objects in order to understand them and identify them.
 In a very similar way we categorize people (including ourselves) in order to understand the social environment.
 We use social categories like black, white, Australian, Christian, Muslim, student, and bus driver because they are useful.